 Keep Financial Data Out of Unprotected AI Channels

 Analysts, advisors, and compliance teams use AI tools to work faster.
-Sonomos detects financial account data, transaction identifiers, and blockchain wallet patterns locally, blocking unprotected transmission before it becomes a regulatory event.
+Locke detects financial account data, transaction identifiers, and blockchain wallet patterns locally, blocking unprotected transmission before it becomes a regulatory event.

-Sensitive data patterns relevant to financial services that Sonomos identifies in real time.
+Sensitive data patterns relevant to financial services that Locke identifies in real time.

 Credit Card Numbers (PAN)